ma-compbio/Higashi/README.md

     'batch':['batch_1', 'batch_1',..., 'batch_2']
   }
   ```
-   The order of the labeled vector should be consistent with 'cell_id' of the `data.txt`
+   The order of the labeled vector should be consistent with the `'cell_id'` column of the `data.txt`

  3. (optional) `sc_signal.hdf5`, a hdf5 file for storing the coassayed signals.
 The structure of the hdf5 file: